lzhLab/epitope/README.md

   ```

 # Usage Demo
-**Note: You should enter into the root directory ("/Model/") of the model.** The sample data have exist in the code directory ("/Model/datas/0_Orig").
+**Note: You should enter into the code root directory ("/Model/") of the model.** The sample data have exist in the code directory ("/Model/datas/0_Orig").
 1. Set the configuration file.
 The file "config.ini" exists in the directory "/Model/datas".
     ```
     PARAMETER